 Vaccinations for diphtheria, hepatitis A, tetanus and typhoid are advised for those travelling or moving to Mozambique.
-Bilharzia, a parasitic infection found in fresh water, is also a danger.
-Tap water in Mozambique is not safe to drink, so bottled or boiled water should be used instead.
+Bilharzia, a parasitic infection found in freshwater, is also a danger.
+Tap water in Mozambique is not safe to drink, so bottled, boiled or treated and filtered water should be used instead.

 Pharmacies and medication

 Pharmacies in Mozambique tend to be limited to major cities and the capital.
 Public pharmacies are known to frequently run out of basic medication.
 Medications are mostly imported and supply can be unreliable.
 Expats should therefore always check the expiry dates on packaging.
-It is a good idea to know the generic name for important medications, as brand names vary from country to country.
-If possible, expats should try to bring chronic medicine and basic medicine such as paracetamol and malaria tablets from their home country.
+It is a good idea to know the generic name for important medications, as brand names vary between countries.
+If possible, expats should try to bring chronic and basic medicine such as paracetamol and malaria tablets from their home country.

 Emergency services in Mozambique